DragonDiffusionbyBoyo/Boyonodes/readme.md

 - Large directories may slow Image Grab scanning
 - Organise files into smaller subdirectories
 - Use specific file extensions to reduce scanning
+- LoRA configs are cached for faster loading

 ## Contributing